kirkbrownOK/SensiThermostat/README.md

 SA4) Paste in the code you copied, change anything necessary based on the author's instructions, then PUBLISH it to yourself.

-SA5) Make any additional edits according to the author's instructions, such as enabling OAUTH.
+SA5) <strike>Make any additional edits according to the author's instructions, such as enabling OAUTH.</strike>
+      -THIS SMARTAPP DOES NOT NEED OAUTH.
+That was from a more generic description of installing custom apps.

 Now when you open the official SmartThings mobile app, this new custom smartapp will appear as a choice under My SmartApps in the SmartApp section in the Marketplace.